jenslaufer/Lagrange/menu/about.md

 Today I am fascinated about live long learning, entrepreneurship, sofware development, data science, [improvisational theatre](https://en.wikipedia.org/wiki/Improvisational_theatre), sports and nutrition.

 Oh, I forgot traveling: I love traveling the world, especially southern africa.

-I live with my partner and our two kids in Karlstein a.
-Main, which is between Aschaffenburg and Hanau in the Rhine-Main-Area.